tixton/api-docs/README.md

 Note

-After user registered, our system will send a email verification to the specified email address.
+After user registers, an activation email will be sent to the specified email address.

 ## Activate

-User needs to verify the email by using the link sent to the email address.
+User needs to activate Tixton's account before using by using the activation link sent to the email address.

 **API endpoint**